PRASHETHAA/companywebsitedynamic/README.md

 ![output](./static/img/report2cwd.png)

+## RESULT:
-## RESULT:Thus a website is designed for the chip manufacturing company and is hosted in the URL http://prashethaa.student.saveetha.in:8000/.HTML code is validated.
+ Thus a website is designed for the chip manufacturing company and is hosted in the URL http://prashethaa.student.saveetha.in:8000/.HTML code is validated.